Angar0Os/raylib-shader-integration/README.md

 # RAYLIB SHADER INTEGRATION

 > This is a simple way to use raylib and integrate a Shadertoy shader.
-The objective was to be able to load a shadertoy shader with another framework.
+The goal was to be able to load a Shadertoy shader outside of it's original context.

 This project is based on the [Raylib Quickstart Repository](https://github.com/raylib-extras/raylib-quickstart).